LTSchmiddy/loz-majoras-mask-pc-edition-project64/readme.md

 It also features a custom ROM file that makes the Razor Sword a permenant upgrade to your sword, instead of reverting to the Kokiri Sword after 100 uses or playing the Song of Time (this doesn't make the Gilded Sword pointless, however, since the Gilded Sword still does more damage than the Razor Sword), and I've changed some of the dialog to match.
 However, if you don't like this, a vanilla version of the ROM is available as well.

-## 2) Features
+## 2) Features:

-So, exactly what does "The Legend of Zelda: A Link to the Past - PC Edition" have to offer?
+So, exactly what does "The Legend of Zelda: Majora's Mask - PC Edition" have to offer?

 Each major feature listed below can be enabled or disabled in a special config file.
 More on that later.